KevinKra/Notes/certifications/aws/developer/resource.md

 - In **Lambda non-proxy (or custom) integration**, you can specify how the incoming request data is mapped to the integration request and how the resulting integration response data is mapped to the method response.

+### Deployment Package

+- If your deployment package is larger than **50 MB**, we recommend uploading your function code and dependencies to an Amazon S3 bucket.
+- There is a **hard limit of 50MB for compressed deployment package** with AWS Lambda and an **uncompressed AWS Lambda hard limit of 250MB.**
+- If we put these large binaries into an AWS Lambda Layer and attach it to our AWS Lambda function. **We still can’t escape the 250mb hard limit.**

 ### Errors

 - The `InvalidParameterValueException` will be returned if one of the parameters in the request is invalid.
 For example, if you provided an IAM role in the CreateFunction API which AWS Lambda is unable to assume.